-Biotest has an energy management system certified to DIN ISO 50001 and also has a full-time energy manager.
-They not only have the task of monitoring energy and resource consumption, but also initiating and implementing relevant measures independently.
+Biotest has an energy management system certified to DIN EN ISO 50001 and also has a full-time energy manager.
+They not only have the task of monitoring energy and resource consumption, but also initiating and implementing relevant measures independently with the responsible departments.
 In recent years, the focus of such measures has been on the installation of more energy-efficient air conditioning systems and pumps, energy-efficient renovation of roofs and windows, and the replacement of conventional light sources with LEDs.
 A monthly report is made to the responsible member of the Board of Management.

 Biotest set the goal of reducing specific energy consumption by 1.6% per annum between 2013 and 2017, savings in gas use of 2% p.a. and electricity consumption of 1% p.a.
-In the meantime, not only extensions have taken place, but also with Biotest Next Level numerous intermediate solutions, such as temporary relocations of departments and laboratories as well as other structural/procedural interim solutions have became necessary.
-For this reason, in 2017 Biotest is not comparable in structure to the starting position, and a review of the achievement of the goals is therefore not meaningful.

-However, with the commissioning of Biotest Next Level, we expect a significant reduction in specific resource and energy consumption, and once production has reached a steady state, a reformulation of savings targets is foreseen.
+For the period from 2018 up to and including 2020, it is planned to reduce specific energy consumption by 2.5%.
+However, with the commissioning of Biotest Next Level, we expect a significant reduction in specific resource and energy consumption, and once production has reached a steady state, a reformulation of savings targets is intended.